UniversalDevicesInc/udi_python_interface/API.md

 isConnected(), which tells you if this NodeServer and Polyglot are connected via MQTT.

 addNode(node), Adds a new node to Polyglot.
 You fist need to instantiate a node using your custom class, which you then pass to addNode.
+Return value is the node passed in.
 Notes:
 1. Only Node class common information is stored in the database, not your custom class.
 2. When the interface gets the node information from the Polyglot DB, it